FDX-Fluid-Dynamix/ShadowMaster/README.md

 The Python script drops.py contains the necessary changes to the configuration of the neural network.
 Furthermore there are three other scripts.

 The first (Master_drop_detection.py) allows the evaluation of Shadowgraphy images.
 The neural network creates a bounding box and a mask for each possible drop.
 Therefore the diameter can be determined in two ways.
-Once as the average of the two sides of the bounding box or using the mask and the equivalent circle diameter .
+Once as the average of the two sides of the bounding box or using the mask and the equivalent circle diameter.
+The detected drops can be filtered afterwards.
+A minimum and maximum allowed size in pixels can be specified.
+Furthermore, too strongly deformed/non-circular drops can be filtered out by the aspect ratio of the bounding box.
+Every detected drop gets a score, which indicates the probability of a drop.
+Depending on the quality of the images the minimum allowed score can be adjusted.

 The second (Generate_new_training_dataset.py) allows the automatic generation of new training data with the result of the previous weight.
 These labelled images can be checked and improved by hand using the [@VGG Image Anonator](http://www.robots.ox.ac.uk/~vgg/software/via/).